In this guide

 A few dollars from a fortnightly pension payment is not only a welcome source of extra income but also makes you eligible for a Pensioner Concession Card.
 These cards give you access to valuable discounts and concessions, including cheaper medicines under the Pharmaceutical Benefits Scheme (PBS) and potential savings on public transport, power bills, council rates and more.

-One way to stretch your savings a bit further is to use a bucket strategy that establishes different pools (or buckets) of money with different objectives and different investment strategies.
+One way to stretch your savings a bit further in an account-based pension is to use a bucket strategy that establishes different pools (or buckets) of money with different objectives and different investment strategies.

 Your short-term bucket contains liquid investments (such as cash and term deposits) for regular pension payments, while the medium-term bucket aims for some capital growth to top up the short-term bucket.